proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-Matplotlib requires users to use
-*inches* for the figure size `figsize`.
-This must be confusing for users outside of the U.S.
+Matplotlib requires users to use inches for the figure size `figsize`.
+This may be confusing for users outside of the U.S.

 Matplotlib also uses figure-relative units for the margins `left`, `right`, `bottom`, and `top`, and axes-relative units for the column and row spacing `wspace` and `hspace`.
-Relative units tend to require "tinkering" with meaningless numbers until you find the right one... and then if your figure size changes, you have to adjust them again.
+Relative units tend to require "tinkering" with numbers until you find the right one.
+And since they are *relative*, if you decide to change your figure size or add a subplot, they will have to be readjusted.

 .. rubric:: Solution